shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/initial-bss-account-setup.md

 1. Provide a short sample file in your chosen format.

 1. Provide external IDs, if applicable.
 For example, you use mapUID to store the mapping in Xandr.
-If you use another member's external user IDs, include their `member_id.`
+If you use another member's external user IDs, include their `member_id`.

 1. Provide associated `member_id`s, if you need to populate segments belonging to other members.